Grand Rapids Truck Accident Lawyer

-Every day, thousands of semi-trucks move through Grand Rapids on US-131, I-96, M-6, and the surface roads that connect neighborhoods to distribution hubs.
-When one of those trucks crashes into you, the carrier's legal team is already moving — they know what evidence to secure and how to build a case that shifts blame.
-The Michigan Legal Center has been doing this just as long, and winning.
-We have taken on major carriers, national insurers, and their defense counsel, and we have made them answer for what they did.
+Every day, thousands of semi-trucks move through Grand Rapids; on US-131, I-96, M-6, and on the surface roads that connect this city's neighborhoods to its distribution hubs.
+When one of those trucks crashes into you, the carrier's legal team is already moving.
+They have done this before.
+They know what evidence to secure, what questions to ask, and how to build a case that makes you look responsible for what they caused.
+The Michigan Legal Center has been doing this just as long.
+And winning.
+We have taken on major carriers, national insurance companies, and their experienced defense attorneys, and we have made them answer for what they did.
+We can do the same for you.
+Call us now at (616) 591-3700.

 A Grand Rapids truck accident lawyer helps victims of semi-truck, 18-wheeler, and commercial vehicle crashes on US-131, I-96, M-6, and throughout Kent County recover compensation for medical bills, lost wages, and pain and suffering under Michigan No-Fault law and federal FMCSA regulations.
 The Michigan Legal Center has recovered more than $300 million for Michigan accident victims, including a $5 million wrongful death verdict in a semi-truck case and a $1.2 million recovery in a commercial truck crash.
 Consultations are free, 24 hours a day; you pay nothing unless we win.
 Call our Grand Rapids office at (616) 591-3700.